Get insider access

 6.8 Bare Floor

 The iRobot Roomba i1 is okay for bare floors.
-It does a good job of handling small debris and pet hair on this surface type, though moderately large amounts of bulky debris are likely to clog its dirt compartment.
-Thankfully, it's easy to maintain, thanks to its self-emptying capability, which ensures that you don't have to empty its dirt compartment manually if you buy it with its self-emptying station.
+It does a great job handling most debris on this surface type; its airflow and suction aren't particularly impressive, so it may struggle with particularly large or heavy debris.
+It's also easy to maintain, thanks to its self-emptying capability, which ensures you don't have to empty its dirt compartment manually if you buy it with its self-emptying station.
 It does a good job of maneuvering itself, though its lack of smart pathing functionality means you can't set virtual boundary lines or schedule cleaning sessions for specific rooms.

 Pros